Before you start

-- In the Name Filter text box, type the name of a specific scenario to run instead of all the scenarios from the feature file or directory.
+In the Name Filter field, type the name of a specific scenario to run instead of all the scenarios from the feature file or directory.

 --coffee.
 For details, see native built-in help available through the

-- Monitor test execution in the Test Runner tab of the Run tool window as described in Monitoring and Managing Tests.
+Monitor test execution in the Test Runner tab of the Run tool window.

-With PyCharm, you can jump between a file and the related test file.
-Navigation from a test result in the Test Runner Tab to the test is also supported.
+With PyCharm, you can jump between a file and the related test file or from a test result in the Test Runner Tab to the test.

-Open the file in the editor and choose or on the context menu, or just press Ctrl+Shift+T.
+Open the file in the editor and selector from the context menu, or just press Ctrl+Shift+T.